Welcome to Hope Cohousing

 Creating a cohousing project: Materials and videos exploring different aspects of putting together a cohousing project.

-For more about other cohousing groups in Scotland click on the Cohousing Scotland logo below.
+For more about the development of cohousing in Scotland, click on the Cohousing Scotland logo below.

 visit cohousing scotland